Compact Hermitian Young Projection Operators

 This results in all contracted index lines lining up correctly.
 For example, \ytableausetup {mathmode, boxsize=0.7em}

 Therefore,

 in direct correspondence with equation~\eqref{eq:uPw}.
-For birdtrack operators, the Hermitean conjugate can thus be graphically formed by reflecting the birdtrack bout its vertical axis and reversing the arrows, for example
+For birdtrack operators, the Hermitean conjugate can thus be graphically formed by reflecting the birdtrack about its vertical axis and reversing the arrows, for example

-The mirroring of birdtracks under Hermitian conjugation immediately implies the unitarity of the primitive invariants (and thus that we are dealing with a unitary representation of $S_m$ on $\Pow{m}$): the inverse permutation of any primitive invariant $\rho\in S_m$ is obtained by traversing the lines of the birdtrack corresponding to $\rho$ in the opposite direction,~\cite{Cvitanovic:2008zz}
+The mirroring of birdtracks under Hermitian conjugation immediately implies the unitarity of the primitive invariants (and thus that we are dealing with a unitary representation of $S_m$ on $\Pow{m}$): the inverse permutation of any primitive invariant $\rho\in S_m$ is obtained by traversing the lines of the birdtrack corresponding to $\rho$ in the opposite direction~\cite{Cvitanovic:2008zz}, for example

 However, since ``traversing the lines in the opposite direction'' clearly corresponds to flipping the birdtrack about its vertical axis and reversing the direction of the arrows, we have that

 the primitive invariants are unitary.